klee/klee/tools/klee-stats/README.md

 sudo pip install tabulate
 ```

+##Config File Sections
+More information about each of the config file sections is available in the `README.md` file inside the `stats-config` directory.

 #How to create a new config

 ### 1. Add Input information about the output of KLEE